Stella's Tomb Raider Site ~ Lara Croft, herself, just might be able to write better walkthroughs!

 ? – Lara's first globe-spanning adventure involved the search for a mysterious artifact called the Scion.
 (TR1/TRA) [6]

 ? – Werner Von Croy was murdered and Lara became a suspect.
 In order to clear her name, Lara sought to discover the real killer.
 In the process, she came up against a sinister cabal and joined forces with another young adventurer, Kurtis Trent, to foil the cabal's evil plot.
-(TRAOD)
+(Core, TRAOD)

 ?? – Lara searched for the fragments of a sword rumored to be King Arthur's weapon, Excalibur, in the hope that it would help her locate her mother, who disappeared when Lara was a child.
 Amanda Evert, an acquaintance from Lara's college days, who had also vanished under mysterious circumstances, reappeared.
 She was also searching for this legendary weapon, though for different reasons.
-(TRL)
+(Crystal, Legend)

 ?? – Lara continued to pursue the truth behind her mother's disappearance.
 Following leads left by her father, she sought a set of artifacts—the gauntlets, belt, and hammer belonging to the Norse god Thor—which Lara hoped would enable her to gain entrance to a mystical underworld where she believed her mother was imprisoned.
-(TRU)
+(Crystal, Underworld)

 Tomb Raider World Map

-November 1996 - Tomb Raider
+October 1996 - Tomb Raider

-November 1997 - Tomb Raider II: Starring Lara Croft
+October 1997 - Tomb Raider II: Starring Lara Croft

 March 1998 - "Unfinished Business" and "Shadow of the Cat" free bonus levels for TR1